top of page

 Decision

 Designed a status-first service list with clear visual indicators (Online, Warning, Failed) and progressive disclosure for technical detail.
+Status answers the first question before anything else competes for attention.

 Impact